wepay/waltz/README.md

 However, it doesn't automatically build a new images even when the source code is modified.
 You must rebuild images using `distDocker` gradle task.

-### Stopping the test cluster
+### Stopping waltz test cluster

-    bin/test-cluster.sh stop
+    bin/test-cluster.sh stop <- stop all created clusters bin/test-cluster.sh stop <cluster_name> <- stop cluster with the given cluster name

-This stops all three containers.
-You can resume the cluster using `start` command.
+This stops waltz containers.
+You can resume the cluster using `start <cluster_name>` command.
 All data in zookeeper and storages are preserved.

 ### Destroying the test cluster

-    bin/test-cluster.sh clean

-This will remove all three containers, thus removes all data.
+    bin/test-cluster.sh clean <- This will remove all waltz containers including zookeeper, thus removes all data. bin/test-cluster.sh clean <cluster_name> <- This will remove all two containers belonging to the same cluster.
+Zookeeper stays intact.

 ### Setting up the test cluster with multiple partitions.